vkpat/Long-read_pipeline/README.md

 ## This scripts are used for Mapping and QC of the Long-read data inlcuding ONT.

 Notes: We used Pacbio germline and somatic pipeline for the Pacbio-revio data from Pacbio and BCM, it only be run on Nisaba due to the requirements.
-This repo doesnt include information on running the Pacbio germline and somatic pipelines.
+This repo doesn't include information on running the Pacbio germline and somatic pipelines.

 ## Mapping tools and command used in the script: